bakpakin/Fennel/reference.md

 Creates a function which binds the arguments given inside the square brackets.
-Will accept any number of arguments; ones in excess of the declared ones are ignored, and if not enough arguments are supplied to cover the declared ones, the remaining ones are `nil`.
+Will accept any number of arguments; ones in excess of the declared ones are ignored, and if not enough arguments are supplied to cover the declared ones, the remaining ones are given values of `nil`.

 Example: